-Military prosecutors charged each Raider with “manslaughter” and the Commanding General is moving forward with Courts-Martial for each.
+Military prosecutors charged each Raider with “manslaughter” and the Commanding General moved forward with Courts-Martial for each.
 Additionally, prior to these Raiders being charged, arraigned, or standing trail, the command removed the Raiders from their jobs, revoked their clearances, and, in overt and widespread official messaging to the command, used the accusations against these three Warriors as instruction on “How not to act while on liberty.”

 WHO IS DANNY?